Choosing the Right College For You

 College Visits and Fairs

 Once you have your list together, schedule some college tours.
-Book your appointment in advance, as tours can fill up quickly.
-Most schools will have a walking tour and an information session.
-It’s a good idea to attend both.
-During the information session, you should come prepared with questions for the admissions officer and take good notes.
-Those notes will prove helpful when you fill out college application essays that ask, “Why are you interested in our college?”
+Book your appointment in advance, as tours can fill up quickly, especially at peak visiting times (hello, spring break!).
+Most schools will have a walking tour and an information session; it’s a good idea to attend both.
+Come prepared with questions for the admissions officer and your tour guide, and take good notes.
+Any little things of interest should be jotted down as you hear them: they’ll prove to be very helpful if you apply to that college and need to write a, “Why are you interested in our college?” essay.
+Take pictures, too, to help you keep details straight… Once you’ve toured a few colleges, the specifics can blur together.

 Balance Your Choices